 - Consider the designation of a ‘buddy’ as part of the Uniting Church SA buddy system, to whom a new person can go with questions.

-- An overview is given of occupational health, safety and welfare issues, rules and procedures.
+- An overview is given of work health and safety issues, rules and procedures.

 - An explanation is given to personnel of the required induction and probation processes.